 God tells us that, spiritually, we have to go and wipe them out.
 We cannot let them linger around.
 They are going to cause problems.
 Therefore, one of the first things that Joshua and the Israelites do is they allow a big problem to linger in their midst.
 Joshua did try to make lemonade out of his lemons.
 He enslaved them all, and made them wood cutters and menial laborers at the Tabernacle.

 We will read the first two verses again.

 II Samuel 21:1-2 Now there was a famine in the days of David for three years, year after year; and David inquired of the LORD.
 And the LORD answered, "It is because of Saul and his bloodthirsty house, because he killed the Gibeonites."
 So the king called the Gibeonites and spoke to them. . .

 Then we have the explanations of which we just went over.
 A little further down, we read:

 Moreover, Samuel said, "What have you done?
 God said explicitly to destroy everything!
 It has got to go.
-You did not do it.
+You didn't do it.
 Therefore, your kingdom is taken away and given to another.
-You are out of here!"
+You're out of here!"

 That is basically how it was.
 Samuel turns away; Saul grabs at him and only catches his robe, and tears it.
 And Samuel says, "See?
 God has torn the kingdom from you.
 You are no longer fit to be king."
 And, that was that.